 - Admin privileges in Stripe

-To get started, visit the Stripe source in the app and click
+To get started, visit the Stripe source in the app and click Set Up in the top right corner of the page.

 You will then be prompted to specify an email property if you haven’t set one up already for your account.
 The selected user property needs to be the user property associated with your users’ email addresses, as this is the property Stripe uses when sending Heap data about your users.